zzfima/PHP-Demo/README.md

 3. Add to the system path
 4. test: in cmd php -v

+## Install other products
+1. mysql
+2. python

 ## Run
 1. Check pc ip (for example it 10.10.10.233)
 2. run in cmd: php -S 10.10.10.233:5760